ResetXPDR/MSFS_AutoFPS/README.md

       - If an FPS cap is detected, the FPS Cap TLOD automation method will be used with the following settings:
         - Auto Target FPS - disabled and hidden as a user-specified FPS cap is in use
         - LOD Step - 5
-        - TLOD Base - VFR 50% of your current MSFS TLOD setting, IFR 25%
+        - TLOD Base Min - VFR 50% of your current MSFS TLOD setting, IFR 25%
-        - TLOD Top - VFR 150% of your current MSFS TLOD setting, IFR 100%
+        - TLOD Top Min - VFR 150% of your current MSFS TLOD setting, IFR 100%
         - TLOD Base Extra - enabled
-        - TLOD Base - - disabled
+        - TLOD Top Extra - enabled
         - TLOD Top + - disabled
-        - TLOD Top - - enabled
       - Otherwise, FPS Sensitivity will be used with the following settings:
         - Auto Target FPS - user selectable.
-Enabling automatically disables TLOD Min + due to automation control ambiguity
+Enabling automatically disables Extra due to automation control ambiguity
         - FPS Sensitivity - 5%
         - Avg Descent Rate - VFR 1000 fpm, IFR 2000 fpm
-        - TLOD Minimum - VFR 100% of your current MSFS TLOD setting, IFR 50%
+        - TLOD Base Min - VFR 100% of your current MSFS TLOD setting, IFR 50%
-        - TLOD Maximum - VFR 300% of your current MSFS TLOD setting, IFR 200%
+        - TLOD Top Max - VFR 300% of your current MSFS TLOD setting, IFR 200%
-        - TLOD Min + - enabled, unless Auto Target FPS is enabled then disabled
+        - TLOD Base Extra - enabled, unless Auto Target FPS is enabled then disabled
         - TLOD Max + - disabled
         - TLOD Max - - enabled
       - Common to both automation methods: